Updated March 13, 2023

 You can also see that Padre IDE shows up in your windows.

-Few quick handy short cuts to get started with for an aspiring Perl programmer:
+Shortcuts to get started for an aspiring Perl programmer:

 - You can start new files File/New (Ctrl+N) or open existing files File/Open (Ctrl+O).

 - You can edit the file and save it using File/Save (Ctrl+S).